 Once on the ground, the Arachnotron’s turret becomes its weak point and can be destroyed using the game’s new destructible demons gore mechanic.

-This is a challenging boss in Doom Eternal.
+This is a challenging boss in Doom Eternal, one of the best shooter games on PS4.
 Initially faced one-on-one, subsequent battles will feature two Doom Hunters.
 They are protected by energy shields that regenerate as long as the hover sleds they ride on remain intact.